cloud-ark/kubeplus/Guidelines.md

   * It is easy to modify and/or evolve the CRD by just updating the Chart.

+## 5) Make Operator's ETCD dependency, if any, configurable

+If your Operator needs ETCD for its storage then its best to make this dependency configurable through your Operator Helm Chart.
+This will allow Platform engineers installing your Operator along with other Operators to decide the best way to use ETCD.
+If there are multiple Operators needing ETCD then by making this configurable you will allow Platform Engineer to decide whether they want to provide separate ETCD instance to each Operator or use a shared ETCD instance between all of them.
+It is possible Platform Engineer may use ETCD Operator to provision ETCD instances.
+Your Operator code should not depend on how ETCD instance is made available to it.

 # Implementation guidelines

-## 5) Set OwnerReferences for underlying resources owned by your Custom Resource
+## 6) Set OwnerReferences for underlying resources owned by your Custom Resource

 A custom resource instance will typically create one or more other Kubernetes resource instances, such as Deployment, Service, Secret etc., as part of its instantiation.
 Here this custom resource is the owner of its underlying resources that it manages.
 Custom controller should be written to set OwnerReference on such managed Kubernetes resources.
 They are key for correct garbage collection of custom resources.
 OwnerReferences also help with finding composition tree of your custom resource instances.